Kectai/Emby.SubtitleManager/README.en.md

 ## License

 This project is licensed under the MIT License.
 Unless otherwise stated, repository code, documentation, and icon assets are released under this license.

+## AI Development Notice

+The code, documentation, icon, and project organization for this repository were developed and completed by AI.
+Human involvement focused on requirements, testing, review, and project management.